sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Summaries export dialogue.</figcaption>
 </figure>

-Summaries will generally include three types: formula summaries, canopus summaries and structure summaries.
+Summaries will generally include five types: formula annotation summaries, canopus summaries, structure database search summaries, MSNovelist summaries and spectral library matching summaries.
 By default, only the top hit is exported, this can be changed by either selecting "All hits" (can produce very large files) or "top k hits".
-For formula and canopus summaries, the user can choose to additionally export adducts belonging to the top hits.
+For formula annotation summaries, the user can choose to additionally export adducts belonging to the top hits.
 See [Summary files]({{ "/io/#summary-files" | relative_url }})) for a breakdown of the generated summary files.
-TODO: adducts for structures?

 ### Feature based molecular networking (FBMN) export